dBish6/Quest_Casino_Full-Stack_App/README.md

 ## 🚀🚀 Active Development
 The development of the complete overhaul of Quest Casino is now underway and we're now in the very early stages.
-The previous version (v1.2.8) will still remain available online for the time being, you can access the previous version through the releases section or the quest_casino_v1.2.8 branch.
+The previous version (v1.2.8) will remain available online for the time being, you can access the previous version through the releases section or the quest_casino_v1.2.8 branch.
 Quest Casino version 2 is a highly ambitious upgrade that promises to surpass its predecessor in every way.
 Stay Tuned! 🎰

 # Quest_Casino_Full-Stack_App
 This is a fun casino app that has different kinds of casino games.
 From the sound of the name, in addition, it has some quests/challenges to complete for some extra moolah!